Jacotsu/4chanLurker/README.md

 ##Configuration
 The **conf.json** file contains the configuration of the script.

 -`boards`: this key should be associated with a string which contains one or more board names separated by a single space.
-This key definesfrom which boards you'll be pulling the images
+This key defines from which boards you'll be pulling the images

 -`chanDomain`: this key should be associated with a string which contains the domain of imageboard that hosts the images (The site must implement 4chan's json api, otherwhise this script won't work as it is)